History

 • Setting measurable goals for purchasing coffee from Certified Organic, shade-grown, Rainforest Alliance or Bird Friendly certified (by the Smithsonian Migratory Bird Center) farms

-At the same time, just like a diet plan often asks you to get on a scale, we’re weighing our progress on a monthly basis using our new Food Standards Dashboard to make sure we stay on track with our goals.
+At the same time, just like a diet plan often asks you to get on a scale, we’re weighing our progress on a monthly basis using our Food Standards Dashboard to make sure we stay on track with our goals.

 Read More